benjiebob/Sweepstakes/README.md

 Prizes will be awarded to:
 - The player with the *winning* World Cup team, and
 - The player with the *best performing* team ranked in the bottom 8 according to FIFA World Cup Ranking.
-The teams eligible for this prize are: *Costa Rica, Australia, Canada, Cameroon, Ecuador, Qatar, Saudi Arabia, Ghana.*
+The teams eligible for this prize are: *Costa Rica, Australia, Canada, Cameroon, Ecuador, Qatar, Saudi Arabia and Ghana*.

 A grand prize pot has been determined.
 However, the precise nature of the prize will be personalized to the winning players.